-Grade 6 or above in Product Design (and Grade 6 in English is desirable)
+Grade 6 or above in Product Design (and Grade 6 in English and Maths is essential)

 If you have a passion for Designing and Manufacturing this is the A Level for you.
-The qualification is recognised by all universities and for any course, many of our students go on to study Engineering, Architecture Graphics, Product Design.
+The qualification is recognised by all universities and for any course, many of our students go on to study Engineering, Architecture Graphics and Product Design.